adamwan-nexplore/guidebook-nxp-hk/how-we-develop/general.md

    `Write more pure functions and automated tests`

    - `functions` expects that inputs and outputs are always present.
-   - `pure` describes a function that is no change to `non-outputs`.
+   - `pure` describes a function that will not change those `non-outputs`.
 In JS/TS, be aware of `Promise` and `async/await`, reading current time, or generating some random stuff.

-## Resources
+## 2. Resources

 - [Functional-light Javascript](https://github.com/getify/Functional-Light-JS "https://github.com/getify/Functional-Light-JS")
 - [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS "https://github.com/getify/You-Dont-Know-JS")